Explore Our Bill Payment Services:

 1. Chief Gabriel Osawaru Igbinedion – Net Worth: $250 Million

 Chief Gabriel Igbinedion, the Esama of Benin Kingdom, is arguably the most iconic businessman in Edo State.
-With a net worth of around $250 million, he tops the list due to his deep investments across multiple sectors.
+He tops the list with a net worth of around $250 million due to his deep investments across multiple sectors.
 His most notable achievement is the establishment of Igbinedion University, Nigeria’s first private university.
 The educational institution, based in Okada, has produced thousands of graduates since its inception.

 2. Mitchell Elegbe – Net Worth: $200 Million